Candidates' Packages will be available during normal office hours from the Office of the City Clerk beginning Tuesday, May 1, 2018.

 Please note that the filing fee is refunded after the candidate files the Form 4, Financial Statement.

-Effective April 1, 2018, the nomination of a person for the Office of Mayor and the Office of Ward Councillor must be endorsed by at least 25 persons.
+Effective April 1, 2018, the nomination of a person for the Office of Mayor and the Office of Ward Councillor must be endorsed by at least 25 persons on the prescribed Form 2, Endorsement of Nomination.
 The person endorsing the nomination must be eligible to vote in an election for an office within the municipality, if a regular election was held on the day that the person endorses the nomination.